blackstone86/rn-donewithit/ISSUES.md

 </NavigationContainer>
 ```

-## Some android real device can not receive notifications by `expo-notifications`, both `Managed workflow` and `Bare workflow` are can not work!
+## Some android real devices can not receive notifications by `expo-notifications`, both `Managed workflow` and `Bare workflow` are can not work!

 Cannot receive notifications Devices:
   - Xiaomi 11 Ultra